jleben/stitch/README.md

 ## Streams

-Stream producers and consumers connected via queues.
+Lock-free stream producers and consumers connected via queues in many-to-many patterns.

 Each producer can be connected to multiple consumers and the other way around.